freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/collision-switches.md

 To create a Collision Switch:

 - Add the collision switch directly to a hittable game object.
-Select the game object you want to add it to, click on *Add Component* in the inspector and select *Visual Pinball -> Mechs -> Collision Switch*.
+Select the game object you want to add it to, click on *Add Component* in the inspector and select *Pinball -> Mechs -> Collision Switch*.

 <img src="collision-switch-inspector.png" width="323" class="img-fluid float-end" style="margin-left: 15px">